 Viroqua Cafe Co-owner & Manager

 Allison Sandbeck joined the team to jump into production and get her hands on the roaster.
 After a lifetime of working in commercial kitchens, catering, cooking and baking, Allison decided to switch things up and learn the art of coffee.
 She's a New Yorker born and raised but has worn many hats and called many places home.
 Viroqua has provided a beautiful landscape to raise her 4 children, practice being athletic and literally fiddle around.
-Very soon you’ll find her managing our new cafe in Viroqua, serving up the perfect hometown experience.
+Today, you’ll find her managing our new cafe in Viroqua, serving up the perfect hometown experience.